 Hospital for Cancer Care

-The Bone Marrow Transplant unit is designed with a separate, specialized air filtration system that will allow patients with compromised immune systems to move freely within the entire unit, instead of being confined to their treatment room.
+Specially designed with a separate air-filtration system, the Blood and Marrow Transplant unit allows patients with compromised immune systems to move freely within the entire unit, instead of being confined to their treatment room.
 The unit will also include a physical fitness room for patients to benefit from exercise throughout treatment.